 What is an API?

 The acronym stands for “application-programming interface.”
-From a technical standpoint, it is a range of programming standards and instructions released publically that allow software developers to access a web-based software application or tool.
+From a technical standpoint, it is a range of programming standards and instructions released publicly that allows software developers to access a web-based software application or tool.
 From a practical standpoint at RESO, an API makes everyone’s life simpler as it reduces the amount of time it takes for software developers to connect to, retrieve and organize listing data within a website, web application or tool.

 RESO Web API